ElliotEserin/MarkovWordGenerator/README.md

 cd MarkovWordGenerator
 dotnet build
 ```

+Whilst the project contains a demo and can be built to an Executable, it is intended to be used as part of larger projects with custom datasets.

 ## Usage
 To generate procedural words using the program, you'll need to provide a set of training data in the form of a string or string array.
 Here's an example of how to use the program: